NVIDIA/spark-rapids/docs/FAQ.md

 This plan is then run through a set of rules to translate it to a version that runs on the GPU.
 If you want to know what will run on the GPU and what will not along with an explanation why you can set [spark.rapids.sql.explain](configs.md#sql.explain) to `ALL`.
-If you just want to see the operators not on the GPU you may set it to `NOT_ON_GPU`.
+If you just want to see the operators not on the GPU you may set it to `NOT_ON_GPU` (which is the default setting value).
 Be aware that some queries end up being broken down into multiple jobs, and in those cases a separate log message might be output for each job.
 These are logged each time a query is compiled into an `RDD`, not just when the job runs.
 Because of this calling `explain` on a DataFrame will also trigger this to be logged.

 The format of each line follows the pattern